prottoy-bhattacharyya/share-files-on-same-network/README.md

     ***Android Devices :***
     <br>
-    2.1. goto the folder you wanted to save the files
+    2.1. goto the folder you wanted to save the files.
+Files will be saved on `uploads` folder

     ```bash
     termux-setup-storage